 Metacognitions.

 The Metacognitions Questionnaire 30 (MCQ-30; Wells & Cartwright-Hatton, 2004) is a 30-item self-report measure that assesses generic metacognitions in psychopathology using a 4-point Likert scale (1 = “Do not agree” and 5 = “Agree very much”).
 Five factors are assessed, which include: (a) positive beliefs about worry (POS); (b) negative beliefs about thoughts concerning danger and uncontrollability (NEG); (c) cognitive confidence (CC); (d) beliefs about the need to control thoughts (NC); and (e) cognitive self-consciousness (CSC).
-Higher scores indicate higher levels of metacognitions.
+The higher the score, the higher the metacognitions level.
 The MCQ-30 has demonstrated good internal consistency and convergent validity and has acceptable test-retest reliability (Spada, Mohiyeddini, & Wells, 2008; Wells & Cartwright-Hatton, 2004).
 In this study, Cronbach’s alpha was .88.

 Impulsiveness.

-The Barratt Impulsiveness Scale-11 (BIS-11; Patton, Stanford, & Barratt, 1995; translated to Hebrew by Glicksohn, Leshem & Aharoni, 2006) is a 30-item self-report measure that assesses impulsiveness using a 4-point Likert scale (1 = Rarely/Never and 4 = Almost always/Always).
-Three factors are assessed: attentional impulsiveness (e.g., “I get easily bored when solving thought problems”), motor impulsiveness (e.g., “I do things without thinking”) and non-planning impulsiveness (e.g., “I am more interested in the present than the future”).
+The Barratt Impulsiveness Scale-11 (BIS-11; Patton, Stanford, & Barratt, 1995; translated to Hebrew by Glicksohn, Leshem & Aharoni, 2006) is a 30-item self-report measure that assesses impulsiveness by means of a 4-point Likert scale (1 = Rarely/Never and 4 = Almost always/Always).
+It measures 3 factors: attentional impulsiveness (e.g., “It is difficult for me to stay engaged when I am trying to solve a logical problem”), motor impulsiveness (e.g., “I act on a whim without thinking about the consequences”) and non-planning impulsiveness (e.g., “I live in the present and don’t think much about the future”).
 Higher scores indicate higher levels of impulsiveness.
-There is evidence to suggest that these three factors are not clearly defined across cultures (Vasconcelos, Malloy-Diniz, & Correa, 2012).
-Patton and colleagues (1995) report internal consistency coefficients for the BIS-11 total score that range from .79 to .83 for various clinical and non-clinical populations.
+Studies have shown that culture does not necessarily play a role in the definition of these three factors (Vasconcelos, Malloy-Diniz, & Correa, 2012).
+For example, Patton and colleagues (1995) have found consistent results with a BIS-11 total score ranging from .79 to .83 across different samples.
 In this study, Cronbach’s alpha was .80.

 Thought suppression.

-A version of the Food Thought Suppression Inventory (FTSI; Barnes, Fisak, & Tantleff-Dunn, 2009) was adapted for this study by back-to-back translation procedure (from English to Hebrew and back).
-For each of the references to thoughts about food, the authors substituted these with thoughts about Internet gaming.
-The Thought Suppression Inventory is a 15-item unidimensional self-report measures that assesses the tendency to avoid Internet gaming-related thoughts (e.g., “There are images about Internet gaming that come to mind that I cannot erase”) using a 5-point Likert scale (1 = Strongly disagree and 4 = Strongly agree).
+For this study, we adapted the Food Thought Suppression Inventory (FTSI; Barnes, Fisak, & Tantleff-Dunn, 2009) by translating the survey from English into Hebrew and then–translating it into English again.
+The translators were instructed to replace each reference to thoughts about food with a reference to thoughts about online gaming.
+The Thought Suppression Inventory is a collection of 15 statements designed to assess a person’s tendency to suppress thoughts related to Internet gaming (e.g., “There are images about Internet gaming that come to mind that I cannot erase”) using a 5-point Likert scale (1 = Strongly disagree and 4 = Strongly agree).
 Higher scores indicate higher levels of thought suppression.
-Cronbach’s alpha was reported as .96 in a population of women (Barnes et al., 2009) and .95 in a population of men (Barnes & White, 2010).
+The scores for Cronbach’s alpha in a population of women (Barnes et al., 2009) and men (Barnes & White, 2010) were found to be .96 and .95, respectively.
 In this study, Cronbach’s alpha was .94.

 Internet Gaming Disorder.

-The severity of IGD and its detrimental effects over a 12-month period were assessed using a version of the nine-item (short form) of the Internet Gaming Disorder Scale (IGDS9-SF; Pontes & Griffiths, 2015) based on the nine IGD DSM-5 items (American Psychiatric Association [APA], 2013).
-Items were translated into Hebrew by a speaker proficient in both languages and then back translated by the first author.
-Responses are rated on a 5-point scale (ranging from 1 = Never to 5 = Very often).
+The Internet Gaming Disorder Scale (IGDS9-SF; Pontes & Griffiths, 2015), based on the nine IGD DSM-5 items (American Psychiatric Association [APA], 2013) was used to assess the severity of IGD and its negative effects over a period of 1 year.
+The survey items were first translated from English into Hebrew by a translator who was fluent in both languages and then were back-translated into English by the author.
+Responses were rated on a 5-point scale (ranging from 1 = Never to 5 = Very often).
 Responses were averaged such that higher scores represent a higher internet gaming disorder severity.
 In this study, Cronbach’s alpha was .94.

 2.2.
 Procedure